Almost sure well-posedness of the cubic nonlinear Schr\"odinger equation below L^2(T): Introduction

-Consider the canonical Gaussian measure on $H^\alpha (\T)$: where $D = \sqrt{- \partial_x^2}$.
+\noi where $D = \sqrt{- \partial_x^2}$.
 The Gaussian measure $d \rho_\alpha$ corresponds to a collection of Gaussian distributions of $\{ |n|^\alpha \widehat{u} (n)\}_{n \in \Z}$, so a typical element in the support may be represented{\footnote{The issue with the zero mode should be ignored; see \eqref{Gaussian1} below.}} as a random Fourier series

 This series almost surely in $\omega$ defines a function in $H^{\alpha - \frac{1}{2} -} (\T)$ but not in $H^{\alpha - \frac{1}{2} } (\T)$.
 Note that $u_0^\omega$ in \eqref{representationalpha} can also be expressed as $u_0^\omega = \sum \wt{g}_n e_n$ where $e_n$ is another orthonormal basis in $H^\al(\mathbb{T})$ and $\{\wt{g}_n\}$ is another family of independent standard complex-valued Gaussian random variables.
 In this respect, the Gaussian measure $\wt{\rho}_\alpha$ is canonical.
 See \cite{Kuo:1975p724} for discussions on the Gaussian measures on Banach spaces.
 Also, see \cite{Zhidkov:2001p831}.